Appllo 16 Moon Mission Grand Prix | A Tribute

 Problem number 1.

 Shortly before the lunar landing, Mattingly noticed a problem with the command module’s steerable engine.
-Young and Duke were already in in the undocked (separated) lunar module, so the two spacecraft waited together in lunar orbit while ground crews in Houston examined the issue.
-The looming possibility of a landing abort led Mattingly to famously remark, “I be a sorry bird.”
+Young and Duke were already in the undocked (separated) lunar module, so the two spacecraft waited together in lunar orbit while ground crews in Houston examined the issue.
+The looming possibility of a landing abort led Mattingly to famously remark, "I will be a sorry bird."

 Apollo Moon mission patch.